cosc2336-ds-alg/assg10/README.md

 at the front item of an empty queue.

-Once you are satisfied with your work and can pass the tests for the task 1, commit your work and push it to the `feedback` branch of your GitHub repository for this assignment.
+Once you are satisfied with your work and can pass the tests for the task 1, commit your work and push it to the `Feedback` pull request of your GitHub repository for this assignment.

 ## Task 2: Implement the `AQueue` `dequeue()` Mutator Method

-Start task 2 by uncommenting the next unit test in the `assg-tests-AQueue.cpp` and creating the function declaration and a stub function to make sure the tests run.
+Start task 2 by uncommenting the next unit test in the `test-AQueue.cpp` and creating the function declaration and a stub function to make sure the tests run.
 Also don't forget to uncomment the `dequeue()` declaration in the `Queue.hpp` base class header before beginning implementation.